 It seems every night there is some new update on the EBOLA situation and I feel the need to shout out to the world to please get bleach, fill your pantry with food and water.
 You might need to stay in your home if a pandemic were to break out.

 Cream of chicken, cream of mushroom, chicken noodle and tomato are my favorites.
 I am pretty fussy and only buy the Campbell’s brand.
 Are they healthy, probably not as much as we’d like them to be, but I do not want to fill my freezer with food that will go bad in an emergency.

 I store some white enriched flour, but I mainly use freshly ground hard white wheat flour.
-I store a lot of hard white wheat in six gallon buckets.
+I store a lot of hard white wheat in six-gallon buckets.
 Sometimes I grab a bag of coconut flour and almond flour.
 I am still learning how to use those flours.
-I do not personally have gluten issues, but I would like to know how to make a good loaf of gluten free bread or muffins.
+I do not personally have gluten issues, but I would like to know how to make a good loaf of gluten-free bread or muffins.
+Update,